beecars/mveUNet/README.md

 ### 1. Ensure you have `"os.environ['DATA']"` a.k.a. a user or system-level environment variable "DATA" set to the location of your data.

 ### 2. Create training data for the UNet.
-   1. Run `generateSplits()` in utils.py to generate a stratified training/validation split of vol_idxs.
+   1. (Optional) Run `generateSplits()` in utils.py to generate a stratified training/validation split of vol_idxs.
 Or, do it by hand.

       a.
 Choose what classes you want to include in the dataset by passing the "mask_critera" argument.
 The `mask_names` must match the names of masks in the `"patient#day#.mat"` files.

-   2. Use the training splits as an arugment to `"generateNpySlices()"` to generate the training data.
+   2. Use the training split (a list of vol_idxs representing the training volumes) as an arugment to `"generateNpySlices()"` to generate the training data.
+The function `"generateNpySlices()"` has an argument for the anatomical plane.
+If you don't know what you want, then there is a 99% chance you should leave this alone, where it defaults to the `"axial"` plane.
+But if you want to train from the `"sagittal"` or `"coronal"` planes, those options are available.

       a.
-Again you need to pass class names as a  `mask_names` list argument.
+You need to pass class names as a  `mask_names` list argument to `"generateNpySlices()"`.

    3. Ensure the .npy slices resulting from `"generateNpySlices()"` (2D image arrays) are where they are supposed to be.